Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 ```

 `output` should contain a key named `result`, which is a list containing entries per challenge phase split.
 Each challenge phase split object contains various keys, which are then displayed as columns in leaderboard.

+**Note**: If your evaluation script uses some precompiled libraries (<a href="https://github.com/pdollar/coco/">MSCOCO</a> for example), then make sure that the library is compiled against a Linux Distro (Ubuntu 14.04 recommended).
+Libraries compiled against OSx or Windows might or might not work properly.